project-oak/oak/docs/sdk.md

   or
   [`WriteHandle`](https://project-oak.github.io/oak/doc/oak/struct.WriteHandle.html)
   wrapper `struct`s for handles whose directionality is known.
-- Read channel readiness is handled with `Vec<oak::ReadHandle>` types rather than raw memory.
+- Read channel readiness is handled with `Vec<oak::ReadHandle>` and `Vec<oak::ChannelReadStatus>` types rather than raw memory.
-- Channel read operations automatically re-size the outputs to accomodate the contents of read messages.
+- Channel read operations automatically re-size the outputs to accommodate the contents of read messages.

 The `oak` crate also provides the